anitacheung83/System-Design-Interview/consistentHashing.md

   - this.servers = {}
   - this.numberOfServer = numServers;
   - this.vnodeCount = vnodeCount
-- function: initialize add servers
+- Calls `addServers()` for each server count.

 addServers()
-- should add virtaul server using a hash Algorthm (insert link)
-- sort the hashRing so you can apply binary Search
+* Adds the server to this.servers
+* Adds its virtual nodes to the ring
+* Sorts the ring for binary search

 removeServer()
-- get the list of key value pairs
-- delete this.servers[serverId];
-- remove virtual hashRing from the server
-- now for each key value pairs call add key value
+* Extracts all key-value pairs
+* Removes the corresponding virtual nodes
+* Re-adds the keys so they redistribute across the ring

 addKeyValue(key, value)
-- get the hashed value
-- binarySearch the hash ring for insertion
-- insert the key value pair to the server
+* hash the key
+* locate the next clockwise server via binary search
+* insert into that server's store

 ### Helper function
-addVirtualNode()
+* addVirtualNode()
-binarySearch()
+* binarySearch()
-Hash function()
+* Hash function()

-Please see the code below
+* hash()

 ```
 class ConsistentHasRing {